Moses Sithole: Capture

 In August 1995, Sithole was identified as having been seen with one of the victims, but he disappeared shortly after SAPS investigators learned details of his previous rape conviction.
-In October 1995, Sithole contacted South African journalist Tamsen de Beer and identified himself as the wanted murderer.
-During a phone conversation with De Beer, he said that the killings were carried out in revenge for his unjust imprisonment and claimed 76 victims, twice as many as those reported.
+In October 1995, Sithole contacted South African journalist Tamsen de Beer who was working for The Star newspaper and identified himself as the wanted murderer.
+During a phone conversation with de Beer, he said that the killings were carried out in revenge for his unjust imprisonment and claimed 76 victims, twice as many as those reported.
 Finally, to prove his identity, Sithole gave directions to where one of the bodies had been left.
 Local authorities subsequently cornered Sithole in Johannesburg, shooting the suspect when he attacked a constable with a hatchet.
 Sithole was driven to the hospital, where he was found to be HIV positive and also tested positive for TB.

 Trial and imprisonment

-After De Beer was subpoenaed, she testified at the Pretoria High Court where her evidence was key in the conviction of Sithole.
+During his trial, another reporter from The Star, Mandla Mthembu, was subpoenaed as a witness against Sithole at the Pretoria High Court.
+Mthembu had previously written about Sithole before his crimes were exposed.
+Mthembu additionally claims that Sithole had also reached-out to him in 1995 to confess to additional murderers before he was arrested.
+He had asked Mthembu to arrange a meeting with the police so that he can hand himself over.

 On 5 December 1997, Sithole was sentenced to 50 years' imprisonment for each of the 38 murders, twelve years' imprisonment for each of the 40 rapes, and five years' imprisonment for each of six robberies.
 Since his sentences run consecutively, his total effective sentence is 2,410 years.

 Justice David Curlewis ordered that Sithole would be required to serve at least 930 years before being eligible for parole, making him eligible for parole at the age of 963.
-The judge also told Sithole that if capital punishment was still used, he would have been sentenced to death.
+The judge also told Sithole that if capital punishment were still used, he would have been sentenced to death.
 Sithole was incarcerated in C-Max, the maximum security section of Pretoria Central Prison.
 He is currently incarcerated in Mangaung Correctional Centre in Bloemfontein.